dcdpr/did-btc1/chapters/CRUD-Operations.md

 #### Invoke DID Update Payload

-This algorithm takes in a `btc1Identifier`, an unsigned `didUpdatePayload`, and a `verificationMethod`.
-The algorithm retrieves the `privateKeyBytes` for the `verificationMethod` and adds a capability invocation in the form of a Data Integrity proof following the ZCAP-LD and
+The Invoke DID Update Payload algorithm etrieves the `privateKeyBytes` for the `verificationMethod` and adds a capability invocation in the form of a Data Integrity proof following the ZCAP-LD and
 Verifiable Credentials (VC) Data Integrity specifications.

+It takes the following inputs:
+* `identifier`: a valid **did:btc1** identifier
+* `didUpdatePayload`: an unsigned ::DID Update Payload:: object
+* `verificationMethod`: an object containing reference to keys and/or Beacons to use for ZCAP-LD

-The algorithm returns the invoked ::DID Update Payload::.
+It returns the following output:
+* `didUpdateInvocation`: a ::DID Update Payload:: object invoked and secured with signature / proof data.

 1. Set `privateKeyBytes` to the result of retrieving the private key bytes associated with the `verificationMethod` value.
 How this is achieved is left to